joshramanathan/surprisal_llm_adaptation/README.md

 - **MECO**: The Multilingual Eye-movement Corpus (L2 release 2.0) is available [here](https://osf.io/q9h43/).
     - Download the entire `release 2.0` folder and place it in `data/original_corpora/meco/`.

+Additionally, if desired, the `models` directory created as an artifact from this experiment can be downloaded from the associated OSF page [here](https://osf.io/n6ebg/), and placed in `data`.

 ---